-This ABCA, which focuses on the first two phases of the NCW Restoration, has been written as part of grant application requirements made by USEPA for its Brownfields Cleanup Program.
+This ABCA, which focuses on the first two phases of the NCW Restoration, has been written as part of cooperative agreement requirements for funding through USEPA's Brownfields Cleanup Program.
 Named "Phases I and II," the project begins upstream of EC's Askam Borehole AMD treatment system, near Clarks Cross Road, and sets the stage for all future work in the watershed.
 Currently, the Nanticoke Creek flows under Clarks Cross Road.
 Already, hydraulic analysis indicates that the Clarks Cross Road bridge will be overtopped by a 10-year event.
 Furthermore, downstream of the bridge, the Nanticoke Creek runs between several residential areas, some of which are within the existing 100-year floodplain.